 - Assisting Congress Watch Advocates and In-House Counsel with duties including: responding to information requests from Capitol Hill, the news media, and national organizations; developing briefing papers, reports, fact sheets and other educational and lobbying materials; and aiding legislative campaigns, coalition building and media strategies.

 - Providing legal research support on pending legislative issues.
 Interns will search for and review original documents (e.g. on-line databases such as Westlaw, Library of Congress resources, and documents from governmental and non-governmental agencies) as appropriate to fulfill research requests.

 - Providing a small amount of administrative advocacy support including legislator research, deliveries, errands to Capitol Hill, and other tasks as assigned.

 Knowledge: Current law school enrollment or completed Juris Doctor degree.
 Basic knowledge of public policy issues and the legislative process.

 Skills: Excellent legal research, analytical thinking, oral and written communication, and organizational skills.

 Qualities: Conscientious, accurate, and tenacious.
 Strong commitment to public interest work.
 Willingness to assist with all aspects of issue advocacy work.
 A preference will be given to applicants seeking academic credit for this internship/externship placement.

-Submit cover letter, resume, and writing sample as attachments to Susan Harley, Deputy Director- Congress Watch (email@example.com) with the subject line “ Fall 2018 or Spring/Winter 2019 CW-Legal Internship.”
+Submit cover letter, resume, and writing sample as attachments to Susan Harley, Deputy Director- Congress Watch (firstname.lastname@example.org) with the subject line “ Fall 2019 (or Spring 2020) CW-Legal Internship.”
 Please specify issue area of most interest to you, if applicable.
 No phone calls please.
 Please note: due to the very high volume of applications we receive, we are only able to contact those students who will be moving forward in the application process.